TiMem: Temporal-Hierarchical Memory Consolidation for Long-Horizon Conversational Agents: Methodology

 \subsection{Memory Recall}

 Memory recall traverses the TMT to surface relevant memories, balancing precision, efficiency, and context length.
-It adapts scope to query complexity: simple questions target exact evidence, while complex ones incorporate higher-level memories to provide long-range context.
-A final recall gating step filters redundancy and conflicts, retaining only memories required for the current interaction.
+It adapts scope to query complexity: simple questions target exact evidence, while complex ones recall more context across all levels.
+A final recall gating performs recall-time forgetting, filtering redundancy and conflicts, retaining only memories required for the current interaction.